openbouquet/slate/source/index.html.md

 #### Table Header

-#### Table layout
+#### Supported Data Layouts

 The `data` parameter allows to select the output layout.

 Data&nbsp;Value | Table Layout
 ---------- | ------------
-`table` | return a matrix, that is an array of row array.
+`TABLE` | return a matrix, that is an array of row array.
 A row is an array cell values.
-`records` | return the table as an array of records.
-Each row is a record of the form `{"columnName":value,...}` `transpose` | if the query has multiple metrics, transpose the table to create a row for each record/metric.
+`RECORDS` | return the table as an array of records.
+Each row is a record of the form `{"columnName":value,...}` `TRANSPOSE` | if the query has multiple metrics, transpose the table to create a row for each record/metric.
 It adds two additional columns `metric` and `value`
-`legacy` | return a JSON compatible with legacy API - do not use!
-`sql` | additionally you can ask to retrieve the SQL code for the Query instead of the results
+`SQL` | additionally you can ask to retrieve the SQL code for the Query instead of the results `LEGACY` | return a JSON compatible with legacy API - this is for internal use only, you should not use it, it will be deprecated soon.

+Note that you can play with the `envelope` parameter in order to customize further the reply.
+For instance if you want to get only the data as the reply, you can add `envelope=DATA` parameter.
+If `data=SQL` is used, this will return just the SQL statement.
+See [Envelope Parameter](#envelope-parameter) for details.

+## Query Status

+This method provides the status of a running query.

 ## Export a Bookmark or Domain